The Complexity of Learning Acyclic Conditional Preference Networks: The Complexity of Learning Complete Acyclic CP-Nets

 The class $\mathcal{C}_{ac}^{n-1}$ is interesting from a structural point of view, as its VC dimension equals its recursive teaching dimension, see Table~\ref{resultsSummary}.
 In general, the VC dimension can exceed the recursive teaching dimension by an arbitrary amount, and it can also be smaller than the recursive teaching dimension~\cite{DFSZ14}.
 Simon and Zilles~\cite{SimonZ15} posed the question whether the recursive teaching dimension can be upper-bounded by a function that is linear in the VC dimension.
 So far, the best known upper bound on the recursive teaching dimension is quadratic in the VC dimension~\cite{HuWLW17}.

-The computational learning theory literature knows of a number of structural properties under which the VC dimension and the recursive teaching dimension coincide.
-In Appendix\ref{sec:struct}, we study these structural properties and show that they do not apply to the class of complete unbounded acyclic CP-nets.
+The computational learning theory literature knows of some structural properties under which the VC dimension and the recursive teaching dimension coincide.
+In Appendix\ref{sec:struct}, we show that none of these structural properties apply to the class of complete unbounded acyclic CP-nets.